vakhtangaA/url-shortener/README.md

 3. Profile page
 4. Dashboard page where you can see all urls in database with their corresponding short urls

-#### Lack of feature

-App can't handle to count how many visitors used shortened link.
-In the first week of challenge I had no time for working and due to this fact :)) ramaining time wasn't enough for me to implement this feature, unfortunatly :(.

 #### Joke

 If you put very short url and shorten it, app would make it longer 😄 this is because of long heroku doamin.
 With proper, short domain it would be better looking, so please use long urls :d